apache/james-project/src/adr/0015-objectstorage-blobid-list.md

  - When saving a blob with precomputed blobId, we can check the existance of the blob in storage, avoiding possibly the expensive "save".
  - When saving a blob too big to precompute its blobId, once the blob had been stream using a temporary random blobId, copy operation can be avoided and the temporary blob could be directly removed.

-Cassandra is faster doing "write every time" rather than "read before write" so we should not use the storedblob projection for it
+Cassandra is faster doing "write every time" rather than "read before write" so we should not use the stored blob projection for it

 Some performance tests will be run in order to evaluate the improvements.